 Finding a Balance

 To compensate for these light cards, opposing players have access to dark cards dedicated to each different character, representing negative events that hinder investigators.
-By dark shifting, players are able to play dark cards on their opponents, in turn light shifting their investigators.
 This back-and-forth mechanic balances the amount of good and bad events that affect investigators during a given turn.

 Now It’s Personal